PurpleJaguar1/Valorant-Streaming-Overlay/README.md

 # Valorant-Streaming-Overlay
 An automated valorant streaming overlay for obs.
-It takes data from valorant using a local api then sends it to obs for display.

 # More will be added here soon

-# Install
+# Install/Start

 # Need Help?